-Updates in quality improvement and patient safety and top abstract oral presentation
+Hot topics: Updates in quality improvement and patient safety

-In this session, two associate editors from BMJ Quality and Safety reviewed selected and impactful papers in QIPS from the past year.
-Participants were introduced to current trends and hot topics in the field to inform their own QIPS research and local healthcare improvement efforts.
+In this session, two associate editors from BMJ Quality and Safety will review selected and impactful papers in QIPS from the past year.
+Participants will be introduced to current trends and hot topics in the field to inform their own QIPS research and local healthcare improvement efforts.

 Dr. Jennifer S. Myers is Professor of Clinical Medicine and the Director of the Center for Healthcare Improvement and Patient Safety (CHIPS) at the Perelman School of Medicine, University of Pennsylvania.
 This center serves as the nexus of education in quality and safety at Penn and has houses several educational programs and career pathways for residents, fellows, and faculty with career interests in this field, including a Masters Program in Healthcare Quality & Safety.